Filipp Goloshchyokin: Famine in Kazakhstan

 From October 1922 to 1925, Goloshchyokin served as Chairman of the Samara Provincial Council of Workers, Peasants and Red Army Deputies, Chairman of the Samara Gubernaya Executive Committee and a member of the Provincial Committee of the RCP.
 On October 23, 1922, he abolished martial law in the Samara Province.
 He was elected a Candidate Member of the Central Committee of the Communist Party of the Soviet Union in 1924, and a Full Member in 1927.
 On 19 February 1925, he was appointed First Secretary of the Communist Party in the newly created Kazakh Autonomous Socialist Soviet Republic.

-From 1925 to 1933 he ran the Kazakh ASSR with virtually no outside interference as a local dictator.
+From 1925 to 1933 he ran the Kazakh ASSR as a local dictator with virtually no outside interference.
 He played a prominent part in the construction of the Turkestan-Siberia railway, which was constructed to open up Kazakhstan's mineral wealth.
 After Joseph Stalin ordered the forced collectivization of agriculture throughout the Soviet Union, Goloshchyokin ordered that Kazakhstan's largely nomadic population was to be forced to settle in collective farms.
 This caused a deadly famine in Kazakhstan which killed between 1 and 2 million people.

-Some historians and scholars consider that this famine amounted to genocide of the Kazakhs, however others do not accept this view.
-In Kazakhstan some studies repeated the Soviet explanation of the genocide, terming it as the Goloshchyokin genocide.
+Some historians and scholars contend that this famine amounted to genocide of the Kazakhs, however others do not accept this view.
+In Kazakhstan some studies repeated the Soviet explanation of the genocide, labeling it as the Goloshchyokin genocide.

 38% of all Kazakhs died, the highest number of any ethnic group killed per capita in the Soviet famines of the early 1930s.
 Violent measures were taken to enable the transfer of nomads to sedentary lifestyles, which led to massive casualties, mainly among the indigenous Kazakh population.
 Large numbers of Kazakh nomads fled across the border into Xinjiang in the Republic of China during this time.